amd/HPCTrainingDock/README.md

 This documentation considers version 6.1.0 of ROCm as an example.
 The ROCm version can be specified at build time as an input flag.

-**NOTE**: with the release of ROCm [6.2](https://github.com/ROCm/ROCm/releases), `Omnitrace` and `Omniperf` are included in the ROCm stack.
+**NOTE**: With the release of ROCm [6.2](https://github.com/ROCm/ROCm/releases), `Omnitrace` and `Omniperf` are included in the ROCm stack.
 In the container installation, if `--rocm-versions` includes 6.2, the Omnitrace and Omniperf versions installed are:

 1. The built-in versions included in the ROCm 6.2 software stack.
 These can be used by loading: `module load omnitrace/6.2.0`, `module load omniperf/6.2.0`.